docarray/docarray/docs/data_types/tensor/tensor.md

 assert isinstance(doc.tensor, NdArray)  # True
 ```
-here you see that the `doc.tensor` is a `NdArray`.
+Here you see that the `doc.tensor` is an `NdArray`.

 ```python
 assert isinstance(doc.tensor, np.ndarray)  # True as well
 ```

-But since it inherits from `np.ndarray` you can use it as a numpy array.
+But since it inherits from `np.ndarray` you can also use it as a normal numpy array.
+The same holds for pytorch and `TorchTensor`.

-## Type coercion from numpy to pytorch
+## Type coercion from NumPy to PyTorch

 !!! note
     If you pass a numpy array to a pytorch tensor field, the numpy array will be converted to a pytorch tensor.

-example:
+Example:

 ```python